OSGeo/gdal/gdal/doc/source/drivers/vector/gml.rst

 -  **XSD=filename**: (GDAL >=2.0) to specify an explicit filename for the XSD application schema to use.
+-  **GFS_TEMPLATE=filename**: to unconditionally use a predefined GFS file.
+   This option is really useful when you are planning to import many distinct GML files in subsequent steps [**-append**] and you absolutely want to preserve a fully consistent data layout for the whole GML set.
+   Please, pay attention not to use the **-lco LAUNDER=yes** setting when this option; this should break the correct recognition of attribute names between subsequent GML import runs.
 -  **FORCE_SRS_DETECTION=YES/NO**: (GDAL >=2.0) Force a full scan to
    detect the SRS of layers.
 This option may be needed in the case where the .gml file is accompanied with a .xsd.
 Normally in that situation,